JayramRevealGC/MCP_App/readme.md

 ### Overview

-The database layer provides a robust, secure, and efficient interface to PostgreSQL databases.
-It consists of multiple specialized modules working together to handle database operations safely.
+The database layer provides a robust, secure, and efficient interface to the AIES (Annual Integrated Economic Survey) PostgreSQL database.
+It consists of specialized modules working together to handle enterprise and company data operations safely, with support for complex multi-table joins across multiple schemas.

 ### Component Architecture